openresty/echo-nginx-module/README.markdown

 1. Nginx config file variable creation and interpolation.
 1. Streaming output control using output_chain, flush and its friends.
 1. Read client request body from the content handler, and returns back (asynchronously) to the content handler after completion.
-1. Use Perl-based declarative [[#Test Suite|test suite]] to drive the development of Nginx C modules.
+1. Use Perl-based declarative `test suite` to drive the development of Nginx C modules.

 Content Handler Directives
 ==========================

 Use of the following directives register this module to the current Nginx location as a content handler.
-If you want to use another module, like the `standard proxy module`, as the content handler, use the [[#Filter Directives|filter directives]] provided by this module.
+If you want to use another module, like the `standard proxy module`, as the content handler, use the `filter directives` provided by this module.

 All the content handler directives can be mixed together in a single Nginx location and they're supposed to run sequentially just as in the Bash scripting language.